0

 Before sending meeting attendees to participate in the poster session, Souva shared the responses from the opening virtual ice-breaker question: “What keeps you motivated to continue working in healthcare?”
 Members credited their teams and making a difference in the lives of patients and families as their motivation to persevere during challenging times.
 Posters were then presented by partner CQIs such as MEDIC, MOQC, MSHIELD, and MI Mind.
 Electronic copies of the posters are available on the spring meeting website [LINK].
 The MVC Coordinating Center would like to thank all poster presenters for sharing their work.

-After the poster session, MVC Associate Program Manager Jana Stewart, MPH, provided a presentation highlight the ways in which MVC collaboratives with other CQIs to help drive local quality improvement efforts in hospitals across Michigan.
+After the poster session, MVC Associate Program Manager Jana Stewart, MPH, provided a presentation highlighting the ways in which MVC collaboratives with other CQIs to help drive local quality improvement efforts in hospitals across Michigan.
 This included two case studies and unblinded data presentations for MVC’s two value-based initiatives: cardiac rehabilitation utilization and preoperative testing de-implementation.
 She also presented a use case for a new area MVC is exploring within its ED-based episodes of care focused on behavioral health care and outcomes, also with aggregate and hospital-level unblinded data.

 Since the launch of MVC's cardiac rehabilitation initiative in 2020, the work has been incorporated into all aspects of MVC’s portfolio, from dedicated workgroup topics to reporting and related P4P metrics, and it also led to the 2022 launch of MiCR in partnership with BMC2 and the NewBeat program in partnership with HBOM.
 Cardiac rehabilitation enrollment for patients discharged from a “Main 5” condition (e.g., AMI, CABG, PCI, SAVR, and TAVR), has increased across the collaborative from 24% in 2020 to 34% in 2023, amounting to an estimated 145 lives saved and 243 readmissions avoided.
 Stewart also shared that the mean days to a patient’s first cardiac rehabilitation visit has decreased from 59 days in 2020 to 46 days in 2024.